LaurenG123/Steganosaurus-app/README.md

 ### Where to find Steganosaurus
 Steganosaurus is currently registered on:
+(currently compatible with android up to android 10)

 A big thanks to the community who provided the packages and designs used in the creation of steganosaurus.
 We hope that the project will continue to inspire and serve as a prrof of concept for kivy python apps in the larger realm of app development.